An Algorithm to Train Unrestricted Sequential Discrete Morphological Neural Networks: Next steps and future research

-In this paper, we proposed a hierarchical SLGDA to train USDMNN and illustrated it in a simple example.
-We obtained empirical results as good as that of \cite{marcondes2023discrete}, but much more computational resources were necessary, so high algorithmic complexity was the price to pay to obtain good results without considering prior information to design a specific CDMNN architecture.
+In this paper, we proposed a hierarchical SLDA to train USDMNN and illustrated it in a simple example.
+We obtained empirical results almost as good as that of \cite{marcondes2023discrete}, but without the necessity to design a DMNN based on prior information.
+The next step of this work is to develop an efficient implementation of the algorithms and perform a more extensive experimental study to better understand features of them.
+In particular, it is necessary to better understand the sensitivity to the initial values and the role of the batch size on both the SLDA for the windows and for the characteristic functions.
+A more thorough comparison with the CDMNN proposed in \cite{marcondes2023discrete} is also necessary.

-The example in this paper is only an illustration of the method, and it is necessary to improve the algorithm implementation.
-We are currently working on an efficient implementation of the hierarchical SLGDA that, we believe, will significantly decrease the training time, so methods based on USDMNN may also be competitive with CDMNN from a computational complexity perspective.
-With a more efficient algorithm, it will be possible to fine train the USDMNN and better study the effect of settings such as the number of layers and the window size on the model performance.
+We are currently working on an efficient implementation of the hierarchical SLDA that, we believe, will significantly decrease the training time, so methods based on USDMNN may also be competitive with CDMNN from a computational complexity perspective.
+With a more efficient algorithm, it will be possible to fine train USDMNN and better study the effect of settings such as the number of layers and the window size on the performance.
 An efficient method to train DMNN without the need of strong prior information may help popularize methods based on them among practitioners which do not have strong knowledge in mathematical morphology to design specific CDMNN architectures.

+A promising line of research is to compare the USDMNN and CDMNN with other methods proposed in the literature.
+Since the DMNN are exact representations of morphological operators, an interesting study would be to compare them with other exact methods, rather than with approximations such as the classical MNN.
+In particular, it would be interesting to compare the DMNN with the binary morphological neural networks proposed in \cite{aouad2022binary,aouad2023foundation}.
+We leave such a comparison as a topic for future research.